5G-MAG/rt-5gms-application-function/README.md

 Additional information can be found at: https://5g-mag.github.io/Getting-Started/pages/5g-media-streaming/

-### 5GMS Downlink Application Function
+### 5GMSd AF

-A 5GMSd Application Function (AF), which can be deployed in the 5G Core Network or in an External Data Network, is responsible for managing the 5GMSd System.
-The AF is a logical function which embodies the control plane aspects of the system, including provisioning, configuration, and reporting, among others.
-A 5GMSd Application Provider provisions 5GMS functions using a RESTful HTTP-based provisioning interface at reference point M1d.
+A downlink 5GMS Application Function (AF), which can be deployed in the Trusted Data Network or in an External Data Network, is responsible for managing the downlink 5G Media Streaming System.
+The AF is a logical Network Function which embodies the provisioning, configuration and reporting aspects of the 5GMS system, among others.
+A 5GMSd Application Provider provisions 5GMS services using a RESTful HTTP-based provisioning interface at reference point M1d.
 Another RESTful HTTP-based configuration and reporting interface is exposed to UE-based 5GMSd Clients at reference point M5d.

 ### About the implementation